ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 data and resources.
 By default, with ``OMNITRACE_PROFILE=ON``, Omnitrace only collects wall-clock timing values.
-However, by modifying the ``OMNITRACE_TIMEMORY_COMPONENTS`` setting, Omnitrace can be configured to collect hardware counters, CPU-clock timers, memory usage, context-switches, page-faults, network statistics, and many more.
-In fact, Omnitrace can actually be used as a dynamic instrumentation vehicle for other third-party profiling
+However, by modifying the ``OMNITRACE_TIMEMORY_COMPONENTS`` setting, Omnitrace can be configured to collect hardware counters, CPU-clock timers, memory usage, context switches, page faults, network statistics, and much more.
+Omnitrace can even be used as a dynamic instrumentation vehicle for other third-party profiling
-APIs such as `Caliper <https://github.com/LLNL/Caliper>`_ and `LIKWID <https://github.com/RRZE-HPC/likwid>`_ by building Omnitrace from source with the CMake options ``TIMEMORY_USE_CALIPER=ON`` or ``TIMEMORY_USE_LIKWID=ON`` and then adding ``caliper_marker`` and/or ``likwid_marker`` to ``OMNITRACE_TIMEMORY_COMPONENTS``.
+APIs such as `Caliper <https://github.com/LLNL/Caliper>`_ and `LIKWID <https://github.com/RRZE-HPC/likwid>`_ To leverage this capability, build Omnitrace from source with the CMake options ``TIMEMORY_USE_CALIPER=ON`` or ``TIMEMORY_USE_LIKWID=ON`` and then add ``caliper_marker``, ``likwid_marker``, or both to ``OMNITRACE_TIMEMORY_COMPONENTS``.

-View all possible components and their descriptions:
+To view all possible components and their descriptions:

 .. code-block:: shell

    omnitrace-avail --components --description

-Restrict to available components and view the string identifiers for `OMNITRACE_TIMEMORY_COMPONENTS`:
+To restrict the output to available components and view the string identifiers for `OMNITRACE_TIMEMORY_COMPONENTS`:

 .. code-block:: shell